CC4K/LINFO1104-TwitOZ/README.md

 ### Load file into database

-Opens a window to select a .txt file on your computer that will be added to the application database.
+Opens a window to select a .txt file from your computer to add to the application's historical records.

+The selected file will be stored in the user_historic/user_files folder with a name in the format historic_partN.txt, where N is the part number.

+All files saved in this folder are arranged chronologically, with historic_part1.txt being the oldest record.

-The data from your file will be taken into account on your next prediction.
+The historical data serves as a secondary database, and the information from your file will be incorporated into the system to enhance future predictions.

 ### Save in database

-Saves your current input into the program at `user_historic/user_files/historic_partN.txt` so you can load it the next time you are using the application.

-All your saves in this folder are in chronological order with `historic_part1.txt` being the oldest save.
+This function loads the user's input into the historical records, similar to the 'Load file into database' option.

 ### Clean history

 Deletes saved files in `user_historic/user_files`

 ## Implementation